Ty Rauber

 Louis Joseph "Ty" Rauber (September 8, 1905 - January 29, 1949) was a college football player, Navy Commander, and special agent with the FBI.

-Early years
+Early life

 Rauber was born on September 8, 1905, in Wellsville, New York to John Rauber and Catherine Shaughnessy.
 He attended Central High School of Washington, D. C. and was captain of its 1923 football team.

 Washington & Lee

 Football

 Rauber was a prominent fullback for the Washington & Lee Generals of Washington & Lee University.
 He was the first Generals player to make an All-East team, and the first All-American.

 1925

 Against Princeton in 1925, Ty once punted the ball from his end zone into a gale of wind which blew the ball right back into his arms.
 The Tigers then threw him for a safety.